rpaladin/armory3d-vs-upbge/README.md

   <!-- Learning -->
   <tr align="center">
     <td>Learning</td>
-    <td>Some tutorials, many are outdated.<br />Manual is up to date however and is actively maintained.</td>
+    <td>Some tutorials, many are outdated.<br />Manual is up to date however and is actively maintained</td>
-    <td>Very many tutorials, but most are outdated or simply incompatible due to UPBGE 0.2.x/0.3.x version variations.<br />Official Blender tutorials work well with UPBGE 0.3+ versions however.
-And new tutorials are being made by several contributors arbitrarily time to time.</td>
+    <td>Many tutorials, but most are outdated or simply incompatible due to UPBGE 0.2.x/0.3.x version variations.<br />Official Blender tutorials work well with UPBGE 0.3+ versions however.
+And new tutorials are being made by several contributors arbitrarily time to time</td>
   </tr>
   <!-- Showcase -->
   <tr align="center">